MarcB77/Master_Thesis_AI_example/README.md

 # Master_Thesis_AI_example  <br />
 This is a working example, as a Jupyter notebook in vscode. <br />

+The packages that are needed for this project, can be installed by running in your terminal: pip install -r requirements.txt <br />
-Make sure to install the following packages:  <br />
+Or make sure to install the following packages:  <br />

 pip install torch             <br />
 pip install click==8.0.4      <br />